 With digitalization IFE means to use digital technology to achieve more with less effort, so that a task is done faster, cheaper and with better quality.
 In close cooperation with industrial partners we have contributed to digitalization for more than fifty years.

+Research within digitalization is one of IFE’s strategic focus areas.
 Already in the beginning of the 1960s we began using digital technology to solve challenges for industry and defence.
 But it is only in recent years that building blocks such as processing power, algorithms and technology platforms have come so far that we can really exploit the potential of digitalization.

 - Transportation: Use of autonomous vehicles, management of transport systems, collection of data and safeguarding of the environment.